Groesbeck High School

 Groesbeck High School is a public high school located in the city of Groesbeck, Texas, United States.
 It is classified as a 3A school by the UIL.
 It is a part of the Groesbeck Independent School District located in central Limestone County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

-The Groesbeck Goats competes in volleyball, cross country, football, basketball, tennis, track, baseball, and golf.
+The Groesbeck Goats competes in volleyball, cross country, football, basketball, tennis, track, baseball, softball and golf.